Must See TV: Explosive success in the 1990s (1994–2000)

-The 1997–98 season saw the debut of two new comedies on Thursday nights: The first one was Veronica's Closet, Kirstie Alley's starring vehicle since Cheers, where she was nominated in 1998 for a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for her role as the title character, Veronica "Ronnie" Chase; it spent its first two seasons inside the top-ten most watched shows in the US, before it was moved to Mondays for its third season, where ratings collapsed after that, leading into its cancellation.
+The 1997–98 season saw the debut of two new comedies on Thursday nights: The first one was Veronica's Closet, Kirstie Alley's starring vehicle since Cheers, where she was nominated in 1998 for a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for her role as the title character, Veronica "Ronnie" Chase, the owner and head of the titular fictional lingerie company in New York City; it spent its first two seasons inside the top-ten most watched shows in the US, before it was moved to Mondays for its third season, where ratings collapsed after that, leading into its cancellation.
 The second new show was Union Square, which despite earning higher ratings (ending as the seventh-most watched show for the season), it was poorly received by critics, and lost a large portion of its lead-in audience from Friends; the show was canceled in January 1998, after 14 episodes had been made (the final episode remained unaired).

+After Union Square was canceled, another show, Just Shoot Me! took its place.
+The show, which stars Laura San Giacomo and George Segal, and took place in the office of a fashion magazine, debuted on Wednesdays in March 1997 to mediocre ratings, and started its second season on Tuesdays before it was moved to Thursdays for that season, where its ratings improved considerably, and in later seasons, it soon became a staple in the "Must See TV Thursday" lineup.
 Meanwhile, Seinfeld entered his ninth and final season on NBC, as Jerry Seinfeld announced that the series would end production the following spring in 1998; its series finale, became the fourth-most watched overall series finale in the US after M*A*S*H, Cheers and The Fugitive, with its ninth and final season reaching the top of the Nielsen ratings, becoming only the third show finishing its runs at the top of the ratings, following I Love Lucy and The Andy Griffith Show.
 Consequently, Friends emerged as NBC's biggest television show after the 1998 Seinfeld final broadcast.

-After Seinfeld ended its run in 1998, some changes were made to the "Must See TV" Thursday lineup for the 1998–99 season, with Frasier returning to that night for the first time since season one, after spending four consecutive seasons on Tuesdays, and a new show premiering that fall, Jesse, which marked Christina Applegate's starring vehicle since her role as Kelly Bundy on Married... with Children; and debuted with impressive ratings (ranked 5th at the end of the season); however, as the show entered its second season, despite maintaining its Thursday timeslot (after Friends and before Frasier), ratings drop considerably (ranked 12nd at the end of the season), mostly because it lost much of the audience from Friends, its powerful lead-in, and by season 2, Jesse lost almost 20% of the Friends audience, as a result, NBC decided to cancel the show afterwards.
+After Seinfeld ended its run in 1998, some changes were made to the "Must See TV Thursday" lineup for the 1998–99 season, with Frasier returning to that night for the first time since season one, after spending four consecutive seasons on Tuesdays, and a new show premiering that fall, Jesse, which marked Christina Applegate's starring vehicle since her role as Kelly Bundy on Married... with Children; and debuted with impressive ratings (ranked 5th at the end of the season); however, as the show entered its second season, despite maintaining its Thursday timeslot (after Friends and before Frasier), ratings drop considerably (ranked 12nd at the end of the season), mostly because it lost much of the audience from Friends, its powerful lead-in, and by season 2, Jesse lost almost 20% of the Friends audience, as a result, NBC decided to cancel the show afterwards.